SmartTokenLabs/TokenScript/ERCs/ERC5XX0 draft.md

 1. A Utility NFT is an event ticket and the authenticated script is a JavaScript 'minidapp' which asks the user to sign a challenge message that shows ownership of the key controlling the ticket.
 The dapp would then render the signature as a QR code which can be scanned by a ticketing app, which could then mark the ticket as used.

-2. Smart Token Labs uses a framework called TokenScript; one element of which is a user interface description for contract interaction.
+2. Smart Token Labs uses a framework called TokenScript; one element of which is a user interface description for contract interaction through tokens.
-Simple example: definition for a 'mint' function.
-This is a simple verb description similar to a JSON contract ABI definition; where the script gives the verb "Mint" and defines how the contract is called - in this case the contract function name 'mint' and attached value for mint fee.
-In use: for example a Punks v(x) owner wants to mint another punk, the owner can open their punks in wallet or on supported websites and there will be a 'Mint' verb on the token which when clicked will mint a new Punk without needing to reference the mintFee or connect a wallet etc.
+Consider a simple 'mint' verb associated with an already existing NFT.
+The associated script can for example allow the owner to mint a derivative through a contract already holding enough ether for the minting fee, without needing to connect their wallet.

-3. A Smartlock controlling NFT script which defines an HTML view and two verbs "lock" and "unlock".
-Each verb has a JavaScript control script.
-When the token is selected, the HTML view would be displayed and an attached JavaScript would fetch a challenge string from the lock controller.
-When each verb is selected by the user in the hosting app or website, the relevant script attached to the verb would execute, prompting the user to sign the challenge then sending the challenge to the lock controller, which would reply with a pass or fail and execute an action accordingly.
+3. An NFT Script which controls a Smartlock.
+For example consider the lock  being linked to a digital NFT twin and being controlled with the verbs "lock" and "unlock", each of which has an associated JavaScript.
+Each of these scripts could be executed after the user signs a challenge in a web-view.
 This is an off-chain example that uses on-chain assets for functionality.

 ### Test Cases
 Test Contract